COVID-19 advice - Scotland

 What about face masks?

-Face coverings are mandatory on public transport and they will be compulsory by law from 10 July in shops.
+Face coverings are mandatory on public transport and are compulsory by law in shops.

 Face coverings should not be used in place of physical distancing and good hygiene.
 And surgical or clinical-grade masks should not be used by the general public.